-Cats that are overweight or obese should lose weight, not only to prevent snoring, but for their overall health.
-Cat owners should work with a veterinarian to develop a safe weight-loss program that incorporates diet and exercise.
+Cats that are overweight or obese should lose weight, not only to prevent snoring but also for their overall health.
+Cat owners should work with a veterinarian to develop a safe weight-loss program that incorporates dietary changes and exercise.

 For cats with persistent snoring that can’t be addressed medically, your veterinarian might recommend using a humidifier near your cat’s sleeping area to help moisten the airway and reduce snoring.

 Why does my cat sound like she’s snoring?

 Like people (and dogs), cats occasionally snore while they are sleeping.
 Light snoring or occasional snoring in cats is not necessarily a cause for concern, but snoring that starts occurring suddenly, is very loud, or is accompanied by difficulty breathing should be checked out by a veterinarian.

 Why does my cat make noises when she sleeps?